 Chrysalis has three levels of governance.

-The committee monitors the fund’s progress and confirms the alignment of potential projects with the investment strategy.
-The advisory committee comprises three council officers from the Liverpool City Region and three members from the management consortium, currently:
+The committee monitors the fund’s progress, promotes potential regeneration schemes to help generate pipeline opportunities for new lending, and confirms the alignment of potential projects with the investment strategy.
+The advisory committee comprises relevant council officers from the Liverpool City Region boroughs alongside members from the management consortium.

 General Partner Board

 This is the fund’s executive board, charged with making binding decisions on projects as well as monitoring the portfolio and assessing the manager’s performance.
 The general partner board comprises:

 - Phil Davies, Leader of Wirral Metropolitan Borough Council

 - Gary Millar, Deputy Mayor of Liverpool City Council